 Talking about the hurdles that come to notice after IoT implementation, getting accurate and authentic data from the sources is unassured.
 As of now, ERP systems handles most of the data and they’ve proper internal controls with them which ensure no risk or fake data.
 Relying on them is far easy than that of IoT as the assurance of receiving correct numbers is uncertain.
 In the worst case: we all end up with corrupted data or poor automated decisions if the widespread network of devices our accounting systems are connected gets in touch with threats.

 Imagine, when all of your belongings such as a car, watch, washing machine, system on which you work and most importantly phone each know secrets of you, isn’t it’s easy to track you and your data?
 We need to articulate strategies that help us to modulate data protection policies between businesses and their devices.
-It is more than essential to ensure security and privacy while considering IoT as a smart technology for business.
-Self-driving cars and machines are the need of everyone but can we trust them in long term?
+It is more than essential to ensure security and privacy while considering IoT as smart technology for business.
+Self-driving cars and machines are the need of everyone but can we trust them in the long term?

 Internet of things will change the outlook of the accounting industry, but the same cannot happen overnight.
 It is apparent that most of the accountants will become better data specialists by learning the language of IoT.
 Change is happening; accounting professionals need to prepare themselves to recognize these changes and then only they can embrace the new world on the horizon.